Court kills Flint water charges against ex-governor, others

 Associated Press

-DETROIT (AP) — Charges against former Gov. Rick Snyder and others in the Flint water scandal must be dismissed after the Michigan Supreme Court said Tuesday that a judge had no power to issue indictments under a century-old, rarely used law.
+DETROIT (AP) — The Michigan Supreme Court on Tuesday threw out charges against former Gov. Rick Snyder and others in the Flint water scandal, saying a judge sitting as a one-person grand jury had no power to issue indictments under rarely used state laws.

 It’s an astonishing defeat for Attorney General Dana Nessel, who took office in 2019, got rid of a special prosecutor and put together a new team to investigate whether crimes were committed when lead contaminated Flint’s water system in 2014-15.

-State laws “authorize a judge to investigate, subpoena witnesses, and issue arrest warrants” as a one-person grand jury, the Supreme Court said.
+State laws “authorize a judge to investigate, subpoena witnesses, and issue arrest warrants” as a grand juror, the Supreme Court said.

 “But they do not authorize the judge to issue indictments,” the court said in a 6-0 opinion written by Chief Justice Bridget McCormack.

-“This wasn’t even a close case — it was six-zip,” said Lyon attorney Chip Chamberlain.
-“It was based on a plain reading of the statute.
-They couldn’t do what they tried to do.”
+“This wasn’t even a close case — it was six-zip. … They couldn’t do what they tried to do,” said Lyon attorney Chip Chamberlain.

-There was no immediate comment from Snyder’s legal team.
-The attorney general’s office said it was reviewing the opinion.

-In a money-saving move, Flint managers appointed by Snyder switched the city’s water source to the Flint River while a new pipeline to Lake Huron was under construction.
-State regulators said the river water didn’t need to be treated to reduce its corrosive qualities.
-It was a ruinous decision: Lead from old pipes flowed through the system for 18 months in the majority-Black city.

 The Michigan Civil Rights Commission said it was the result of systemic racism, doubting that the water switch and the brush-off of complaints would have occurred in a white, prosperous community.